 - Regular checkups from birth through age 18

 - Screenings for childhood diseases

 Your children will do best if you make sure they get well-child visits on a regular basis.
 This should start even before they're born.
-As a mom-to-be, you are entitled to a prenatal visit.
+As a mom-to-be, you are entitled to prenatal visits.
 That gives you a chance to talk to a doctor about breastfeeding, child safety, and newborn care.

 Well-child visits should follow this schedule:

 - At 2 months old

 - At 4 months old

 - Every three months from 6 months old to 2 years old

 - Every year from 3 years old until age 18